When your child has a serious or chronic

 First, talk to your doctor about how long your child is likely to be away from

-school and whether the treatment might interfere with concentrating, doing homework,
+school and whether the treatment might affect concentration, doing homework, and meeting

-and meeting deadlines.
+deadlines.
 Are there side effects that might have an academic impact?
+What does your

 Then talk to the teachers and school staff, and encourage your child, if well enough,

 to do the same.
-It may be necessary to set a reduced schedule or shift due dates for
+Your child might need a reduced schedule or different due dates for

 papers and tests.
 With your help, your son or daughter can work with teachers to help